In-Feed Native Advertising: Best Practices for Publishers

 Combined with the myriad of formats available to developers, including single images, carousels of images and autoplay video, Facebook’s in feed adverts are currently best-in-class and essential to advertisers looking for in feed solutions.

 Top Tip: The more data you collect, the better the targeting options you can provide for advertisers.
 With greater targeting potential, advertisers are able to benefit from increased segmentation, and accordingly, this space can be sold for a higher premium.

 Instagram In Feed Native Advertising

-The arrival of adverts on Instagram have come as an offshoot of Facebook’s efforts.
+The arrival of adverts on Instagram has come as an offshoot of Facebook’s efforts.
 Opening up in the middle of last year to selected advertisers, and rolled out globally to advertisers in Fall 2015, the platform benefits greatly from the close connection to its parent company.

-The differences between the platforms come in audience and creative.
+The differences between the platforms come in the audience and creative.
 Instagram’s audience is smaller, at over 400m users.
 The high standard of image posts on the site and the creative ingenuity of its users mean that advertisers have to raise their game to ensure their adverts are perceived well.
 Despite the lower number of users, it’s a promising platform and certainly worth investigating.

 Top Tip: Consider users when designing the type of advertising inventory in your app.
 In the case of Instagram, users expect strong graphical content, so the rule should be to match the UI of the ad space to user expectations.

 Twitter In Feed Native Advertising

 Twitter offers a different proposition compared to Facebook and Instagram.
 Though the card based creative approach seen in the Twitter feed is similar to that of its rivals, the nature of the platform means that advertising copy and behavior need to adapt accordingly.